Donaim/miseq-workflow-pres/slides.md

 The way we handle the sample downstream depends on what is written here.
 A clinical V3 requisition implies different obligations, timelines, and reporting expectations than a purely research requisition, even if the MiSeq run in the middle looks similar.

 So in the state diagram that we will use later, the requisition is the starting node.
-From that starting point, the very first subgoal is to turn this abstract request into an actual tube of blood we can work with, and eventually into a DNA sequence and a report that honours the original question.
+From that starting point, the very first subgoal is to turn this abstract request into an actual sample tube we can work with, and eventually into a DNA sequence and a report that honours the original question.
 -->

 ---